SirDap/tripodvideoninja/_posts/2018-09-17-rerouting-an-apogee-one-with-loopback.markdown

 ---
 layout: post
-title: Routing an Apogee ONE with Loopback for Livestreams
+title: Using an Apogee ONE for Livestream Audio
-subtitle: Creating virtual audio devices
+subtitle: Routing virtual audio devices with Loopback and Audio Hijack Pro
 date: 2018-09-17 11:39:32 Z
 categories: livestream
 ---